paoradox/JS-Portable-DTR-LAN/README.md

 ## Resetting the Database

-If you've lost admin credentials, want a completely clean slate, or don't have a SQLite browser tool to inspect `queue.db` directly, the simplest fix is deleting and letting it recreate itself:
+If you've lost admin credentials, want a completely clean slate, or don't have a SQLite browser tool to inspect `data.db` directly, the simplest fix is deleting and letting it recreate itself:

 1. Close the app (or stop `npm start`/the Electron app) completely.
 2. Delete these three files from `database/`: